Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Or-RIST-Protocols.md

 * In a Media Source, uncheck 'Local File'.
   * SRT stream:
     * For 'Input', enter the srt URL.
 If the stream is received from a server (in listener mode), the srt connexion will be in mode=caller (which is the default one so the option can be omitted).
 If however the stream is received straight from an encoder in caller mode, add the mode=listener to the URL (see screenshot).
+    * If you experience reconnection issues, some users report that the parameter `timeout=5000000` helped them.
+So enter the URL as `srt://IP:PORT?mode=listener&timeout=5000000`
     * For 'Input Format', enter mpegts.
 ![](https://i.imgur.com/CMS57Jx.png)